-The rusty-spotted cat is a small wild cat found in India and Sri Lanka (South Asia), mostly in forested areas but sometimes scrubs and grasslands.
-Recently the cat has also been seen north of India in Nepal, It is estimated that there are less than 10,000 mature rusty-spotted cats in the wild.
+The rusty-spotted cat is one of the smallest of all the small wild cats.
+It is found in India and Sri Lanka (South Asia), mostly in forested areas but sometimes scrubs and grasslands.
+Recently the cat has also been seen north of India in Nepal,

 Scientific Name: Prionailurus rubiginosus